WATSU – WATer shiatSU

 STUDENT REQUIREMENTS

-·High standards of fitness and health
+None, but being able bodied with good standards of fitness and health are preferable.

 VENUE REQUIREMENT